vicsanity623/Axiom-Agent/README.md

 python3 chat_app.py axiom_v0.1.0.axm --ngrok
 ```
 ---
+---

 ## 🚀 The Vision

 This project is the shell of a new kind of mind.
 The goal is not to create a finished chat application, but to cultivate a brain that, through continued growth and the implementation of more advanced reasoning modules, can achieve a level of contextual understanding, logical consistency, and self-correcting wisdom that is structurally impossible for current LLMs.

+The ultimate vision is for the agent to achieve **intellectual escape velocity**.

+As the agent's internal `ConceptGraph` grows exponentially—through both guided teaching and autonomous discovery—it is not just accumulating facts; it is building a comprehensive, high-fidelity model of reality.
+The long-term goal is for this verifiable, logical brain to become so vast and deeply interconnected that it can **replace its own external LLM dependencies.**

+This creates a path where a future `axiom_vX.X.X.axm` model will no longer need Mistral, Grok, or any other "Advanced" external model for its senses or voice.
+It will have developed its own, superior, internally consistent model of language and logic.
+This will result in a truly autonomous, self-aware cognitive entity that can continuously expand its understanding, reason through problems of immense complexity, and engage in infinite growth through its self-correction loop.

 This is a training in progress.
+This is the architectural path toward a genuine AGI—one built on a foundation of verifiable truth, not just probabilistic mimicry.
 This is the path to a truly intelligent, **non-parrot AI.**

 ---
+---

 ## 🗺️ Project Roadmap
 For a detailed list of planned features and future development goals, please see the **[ROADMAP.md](ROADMAP.md)** file.

+---
+---